 Directed by Krista Scott, they have the kind of easy give-and-take-but-get-outta-my-face that can come with practice and skill.
-Hury, as noted before this, has become the local go-to guy for playing heartless alpha males, although if Fur is all about Thomas’ comeuppance, his fearful fall into his real passions/fears, Hury needs to be chillier, more hateful, at the start.
-Hury has the weary bitterness and misogny; he just needs the shrugging lack of empathy.
-That way, when Vanda awakens him to his own feelings, when she seems to offer him the kind of extreme passion he’s secretly sought in S&M, we realize a) this can’t end in just a happy bedroom tryst and some friendly flagellation, and b) he’s really lost something.
-Now that’s revenge, hurting him on the inside.
+Hury, as noted before this, has become our local go-to guy for playing heartless alpha males.
+But if Fur is all about the director’s comeuppance, his fearful fall into his real passions and doubts, then Hury needs to be chillier, more hateful, at the start.
+Hury has the weary bitterness and misogyny; he just needs the shrugging lack of empathy.
+That way, when Vanda awakens him to his own feelings, when she seems to offer him the kind of extreme passion he’s secretly sought, we realize a) this can’t end in just a happy bedroom tryst and some friendly flagellation, and b) he’s really losing something if he loses her.

-As for Pistorius, she, too, is weakest at the start; it’s difficult for a smart performer to convincingly portray a dim bulb (and, for that matter, vice versa).
+As for Pistorius, she, too, is weakest at the start.
+It’s difficult for a smart performer to convincingly portray a dim bulb (and, for that matter, vice versa).
 There’s a glittering, mocking intelligence in Pistorius’ eyes and smile, and from the get-go, audiences may well suspect her Vanda is up to something.
 But you also can see the thrill Pistorius brings to Vanda when she has the whip hand.